 (Citations omitted.)
 Id. at ¶ 67.

-{¶ 11} Because Sami failed to timely file objections in the trial court, we will not consider her arguments.
+{¶ 11} Because J.P. failed to file objections in the trial court before filing her appeal, we are precluded from considering her arguments.
 The judgment of the trial court is affirmed.

-TUCKER, J. and LEWIS, J., concur.
+EPLEY, P.J. and TUCKER, J., concur.